HuitingZhou1/HuitingZhou1/README.md

 🎓 Currently, I’m a Computer Engineering student, eager to explore new opportunities.

-🌱 Always learning, particularly about how AI can revolutionize financial systems, and looking to collaborate on innovative tech and fintech projects!
+🌱 Always learning, particularly about AI, and looking to collaborate on innovative tech and fintech projects!